DOE Genomics Timeline

 - August: USDA and DOE Name Biomass Research and Development Technical Advisory Committee Members.
 See August 9, 2006 Press Release.

 - August: DOE Issues Call for New Bioenergy Research Centers.
-See White Paper document (High-Res PDF & Low-Res PDF) and Funding Opportunity Announcement PDF.
+See White Paper document (High-Res PDF & Low-Res PDF).
 See also August 2 press release and Fact Sheet.

 - July: "Breaking the Biological Barriers to Cellulosic Ethanol: A Joint Research Agenda."
 A Research Roadmap Resulting from the Biomass to Biofuels Workshop, December 2005 Details and PDFs for Download.
 See also July 7 Press Release and Fact Sheet PDF.